Wireless Networking

 Preshared Keys (PSK) uses a shared password to authenticate all devices on a network.
 It provides a simple way to secure small networks like home Wi-Fi.

-- All users share the same key, making management easy but less secure.
+- All users share the same key

 - Vulnerable to attacks if the key is exposed or shared widely.